 Stress x-rays are also often taken in patients with suspected ankle instability.
-By stressing the heel towards the midline while x-ray or fluoroscopic image is taken, a sense is gained of how much the outside part of the ankle joint opens up (Figure 2).
+By stressing the heel towards the midline while x-ray or fluoroscopic image is taken, a sense is gained of how much the outside part of the ankle joint opens up.
 This should be compared to the opposite ankle.
 This will also help differentiate whether instability is originating from the ankle joint or the subtalar joint, or both.

-	In patients with chronic pain, an MRI may be indicated.
+MRIs do not diagnose instability.
+Ankle Instability is a clinical diagnosis based on history, exam and possible stress radiographs.
+However, in patients with chronic pain, an MRI may be indicated.
 MRI is a sensitive test that usually identifies intra-articular abnormality, such as a talar osteochondral injury, or extra-articular sources of pain, such as tendonitis or scarring of the restraining ligaments.
 It should be noted that scarring of the anterior talofibular ligament (ATFL) is a common, almost universal finding of most MRIs of the hindfoot, regardless of whether patients have ankle instability or not.

 A history of multiple ankle sprains is one of the most common presentations of ankle instability.
 If the patient has recently had an ankle sprain, it should be treated as any normal ankle sprain would be.

 For chronic ankle instability, a combination of the following treatments is often successful at relieving symptoms and minimizing the risk of recurrent ankle sprains: